-Liquid and/or solid particle ingress into electrical equipment may not only be harmful to the equipment, it may also be dangerous to the operator.
-Therefore when buying electrical equipment whether it be an electric motor, a light fiiting or an enclosure, it is essential to know what degree of ingress protection the item offers.
+The degree to which the electrical equipment prevents the entry, i.e. ingress, of liquids and solids is known as its ingress protection rating.
+If a liquid and/or solid particle enters into electrical equipment it may not only be harmful to the equipment, it may also be dangerous to the operator.
+Therefore when buying electrical equipment whether it be a motor, a transmitter, a switch, or a warning beacon it is essential to know what degree of ingress protection the item offers.

 An "IP" number, or as it is commonly known, an IP rating is used to specify the environmental protection offered.
 The IP rating is composed of two numbers, the first referring to the protection against solid object ingress and the second against liquid ingress.
 The higher the number the better the protection.

 The IEC and NEMA degrees of protection can not be fully compared as equivalent ratings.
-The NEMA Standard includes tests for environmental conditions such as mechanical damage, corrosion, rusting, ice formation, etc. However the follwoing table can be used as a guide:
+The NEMA Standard includes tests for environmental conditions such as mechanical damage, corrosion, rusting, ice formation, etc. However the following IP and NEMA ratings equivalency chart can be used as a guide:

 Shell DTS:01 Deluge Protection